Keyboard shortcuts

 Configuration

-dwm-titus uses two TOML config files that live-reload on save — no recompile needed for most changes.
+dwm-titus keeps user configuration under ${XDG_CONFIG_HOME:-$HOME/.config}/dwm-titus/.
+Hotkeys and themes live-reload on save — no recompile needed for most changes.

 FilePurpose